 Professor Jean Seaton

-Professor of Media History, University of Westminster, Official Historian of the BBC
+Professor of Media History, University of Westminster, Director of the Orwell Foundation and BBC Historian

 Sponsored by Leicester Mercury

 Over recent years astronomers have realised that chemistry plays a crucial role in controlling the evolutionary cycle where stars are formed from vast clouds of gas and dust, then age and then die either simply by cooling down or in the spectacular brilliance of an exploding star.
 With the help of chemists, they have created a new scientific discipline, astrochemistry, which seeks to understand the important role that chemistry has to play in our cosmos.